A1234l/VSCode-Fastpages/_posts/2023-02-27-FrontendBlog.md

 ![]({{site.baseurl}}/images/ReadFrontend2.png)
 ![]({{site.baseurl}}/images/ReadFrontend3.png)

 This code fetches the API from the deployed server and displays the data in a table.
+The data displayed is sorted from the highest scorer to the lowest scorer, and only the top 5 scorers are displayed.